Health and Productivity Management

 Restricting long working hours

-Beginning in fiscal 2019, if long working hours exceed a certain standard* for three months consecutively, for any employee including management staff, then measures to prevent recurrence will be discussed in management meetings.
+To curb long working hours, in management meetings we examine measures to prevent recurrence when employees (including managerial staff) anywhere in the company exceed certain working hour standards for three consecutive months*.
 Management and employees at each business site have set a specific cutoff point, and keep tabs on work that leads to excessive hours in order to promote their reduction.
 We have also set the number of employees doing overtime as a KPI, and have set a reduction of 20% as a target.

 Management and employees at each business site have designated a no overtime day, and we encourage employees to go home on time so they can enjoy personal and family time.